CraigKelly/dmk/README.md

 # Abstract/Base Steps

-`dmk` provides a way to create small template steps to make things easier to manage.
+`dmk` provides a way to create small template steps so that you can simplify pipeline files.
 Often you'll have a few steps that have similar structures.
 In that case you can specify a step with `abstract: true`.
 These steps will never be executed, but provide a "template" for "concrete" steps.